taxi-tabby/tictactoe-ai-train/README.md

 Currently, I am facing difficulties with attempting model ensembling due to a lack of technical expertise.
 Additionally, the time required for data preprocessing and training is significantly larger than anticipated.

+### Update on TensorFlow Version

+To convert TensorFlow for web implementation, it has been confirmed that TensorFlow version 2.15 must be used in a Linux environment for proper functionality.